Resorts with Great Restaurants and Self-Catering on the Pacific Harbour & Beqa

 The Nanuku Auberge Resort might just be foodie heaven in Fiji.
-The five-star resort not only offers self-catering accommodation to spruce up your own meals, as well as several restaurants including a fine dining restaurant, but the activities on offer will get you seeing the real side of Fiji through food.
+The five-star resort not only offers self-catering accommodation to spruce up your own meals, as well as several restaurants including a fine dining restaurant, but the activities on offer will get you to see the real side of Fiji through food.
 Try moonlight prawning, crab catching, beekeeping, a Fiji Food Safari, private picnics and much more!
 Take a look at our 10 Things to Do on the Pacific Harbour for Foodies for more examples.
 As for accommodation, you have a choice of luxury villas, suites and residences catering for couples up to large groups.

-Check Nanuku Auberge Resort out!
+Check Nanuku Auberge Resort out:

 2. The Pearl Resort

 Stay in the centre of the Pacific Harbour in modern well-appointed rooms, while having access to five different restaurants and eateries at The Pearl Resort.
 Pick up a light meal to eat in or takeaway at The Deli, enjoy views of the Qaraniqio River at the Riviera Restaurant, and indulge in fine food at their signature restaurant, Seduce.
 The resort’s rooms evoke contemporary sophistication in their Premium Ocean, Marina and Garden View Rooms, with a touch of classic in their luxurious Penthouses.